bbauska/css-mastering-css/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>CSS SPECIFICATION</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>All web-level technologies (HTML, CSS, JavaScript, etc.) are defined
+<p>All web-level technologies (HTML, CSS, JavaScript, etc.) are defined in large documents called
-in large documents called specifications (or "specs"), published by stan- dard organizations (such as W3C, WHATWG, ECMA, or Khronos) and describe accurately how those technologies should behave.
+specifications (or "specs"), published by standard organizations (such as W3C, WHATWG, ECMA, or Khronos) and describe accurately how those technologies should behave.
 CSS is no other -- it is developed by an internal W3C team called the CSS Working Group.
 This group is made up of representatives of browser vendors and other companies interested in CSS.
-There are also other people, known as invited experts, who act as independent voices;
-affiliated with the member organization.</p>
+There are also other people, known as invited experts, who act as independent voices; affiliated with the member organization.</p>

-<p>New CSS features are developed by the CSS Working Group some- times
+<p>New CSS features are developed by the CSS Working Group sometimes because a specific browser
-because a specific browser is interested in a specific skill, sometimes because web designers and developers request a feature, and because the Working Group has identified a requirement.
+is interested in a specific skill, sometimes because web designers and developers request a feature, and because the Working Group has identified a requirement.
 CSS is constantly evolving, with new features available.
 However, the important thing about CSS is that everyone works hard so that they never change things in a way that can break old websites.
 A website built in 2000 that used the limited CSS that existed then, should still be used in the browser today!</p>

-<p>As a newcomer to CSS, you may find the CSS specification too great --
+<p>As a newcomer to CSS, you may find the CSS specification too great -- it is intended for
-it is intended for developers to apply feature support to user agents, not for web developers to learn to understand CSS.
+developers to apply feature support to user agents, not for web developers to learn to understand CSS.
 Many experienced developers would prefer to look at MDN documents or other courses.
 However, it is worth knowing that these features exist and to understand the relationship between the CSS you are using, browser support (see below), and details.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>CSS MODULES</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>As there are many things you can style using CSS, the language is
+<p>As there are many things you can style using CSS, the language is divided into modules.
+You
-divided into modules.
-You will see a reference to these modules as user explore MDN.
+will see a reference to these modules as user explore MDN.
 Many text pages are organized around a specific module.
 For exam- ple, you can refer to the MDN reference in the Background and Boundaries module to find out what its purpose is with the properties and features it contains.</p>

-<p>In this section, you do not need to worry much
+<p>In this section, you do not need to worry much about how CSS is created; however, it may be
-about how CSS is cre- ated; however, it may be easier to get information if, for example, you know that a certain place may be found among other things, therefore, it is almost in the same situation.</p>
+easier to get information if, for example, you know that a certain place may be found among other things, therefore, it is almost in the same situation.</p>

-<p>For example, let's go back to the Background and Borders module -- you
+<p>For example, let's go back to the Background and Borders module -- you may think it makes
-may think it makes sense that background color and border color struc- tures are defined in this module.
+sense that background color and border color structures are defined in this module.
 And you will be right.
-If you know some- thing about HTML, then it is good; if not, let's have a brief introduction to HTML and how to link a CSS file with HTML for changing styles.</p>
+If you know something about HTML, then it is good; if not, let's have a brief introduction to HTML and how to link a CSS file with HTML for changing styles.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>BASIC HTML</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The following section provides an introduction to HTML.
-We cannot
+We cannot imagine web pages and the
-imagine web pages and the World Wide Web without HTML.
+World Wide Web without HTML.
 It is the language most used to write web pages.
 It represents Hyper-Text Mark-up Language.
 You should know that any link found on web pages is usually called Hypertext, and the mark refers to the tag or page layout in such a way that the text in the webpage list is displayed in the correct format.
 The purpose of developing HTML was to understand the structure of any text: title, body, content, or categories.</p>

-<p>So, basically, HTML provides a structured format to display the
+<p>So, basically, HTML provides a structured format to display the content of web pages.
+It is
-content of web pages.
-It is very simple and easy to understand.
+very simple and easy to understand.
 In the early nine- ties, it was developed by Tim Berners-Lee and later went through many changes and modifications.
 HTML 5 is the latest version of HTML.</p>

-<p>You know that HTML is a simple language that can use many tags to
+<p>You know that HTML is a simple language that can use many tags to format content.
+All tags are
-format content.
-All tags are enclosed within angular brackets &lt;tagname&gt;.
+enclosed within angular brackets &lt;tagname&gt;.
 With the exception of a few tags, most tags start with angular tags and end with corresponding angular tags.</p>

 <p>&lt;!
 DocType Html\defines the document type and version of Html.
-The
+The HTML code starts just
-Html code starts just after the &lt;html&gt; angular marker and ends with &lt;/html&gt; not seen in the screenshot above.</p>
+after the &lt;html&gt; angular marker and ends with &lt;/html&gt; not seen in the screenshot above.</p>

 <p>It usually has two major parts, namely the head and the body.
-Each
-category has its set of requirements related to requirements.
+Each category has its set of
+requirements related to requirements.
 You will get various sections in HTML structure.
 Let's discuss each.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Head Section</h3>